ni/slsc-capability-explorer/README.md

 ## Installing the JSONtext Library

 The SLSC Caps Explorer requires the JSONtext library.
-Refer to [http://sine.ni.com/nips/cds/view/p/lang/en/nid/216651](http://sine.ni.com/nips/cds/view/p/lang/en/nid/216651) to download and install the JSONtext library.
+Refer to the JSONtext by JDP Science package at [ni.com](www.ni.com) to download and install the JSONtext library.
 NI recommends that you download and install the JSONtext library through VIPM.

 ## Opening a JSON File

 Open **Mainpage.vi** and click the **Open** button to open a JSON file.
-The file is located at `C:\ProgramData\National Instruments\nislsc\capabilities` or `<Explorer project>/Caps/slscModulePrototype_Caps.json`.

 ## Modifying a Property